Death of Hu Yaobang: 2010–2015

 On April 15, 2010, Wen—then a member of the Standing Committee of the Political Bureau of the CCP Central Committee and Premier of the State Council—published a signed article titled "Returning to Xingyi to Remember Hu Yaobang" in the People's Daily on the 21st anniversary of Hu's death.
 Wen, who had worked with Hu for nearly two years, said in the article:I personally experienced Comrade Yaobang's excellent style of keeping close contact with the masses and caring about their sufferings, as well as his selfless and upright character.
 I witnessed with my own eyes how he devoted himself to his work day and night for the cause of the Party and the interests of the people.
 I have kept his earnest teachings in mind, and his words and deeds have made me dare not slack off.The article echoed Zeng Qinghong's speech at the symposium commemorating the 90th anniversary of Hu's birth in 2005, emphasizing his selfless work, courage to reform, love for the people, and down-to-earth style of focusing on investigation and research.
 It also reflected the encouragement and hope of the CCP's top leaders for cadres at all levels in the context of complex social contradictions.

 On January 6, 2013, a bronze statue of Hu was placed on Dachen Island in Taizhou, Zhejiang to commemorate the land reclamation activities which he had called for and led in 1956.
 Later, on April 15, the anniversary of Hu's death, official media in mainland China, including the Liberation Daily and the People's Daily, published articles mourning Hu, marking the first time such mourning appeared since General Secretary Xi Jinping and other new CCP Central Committee leaders came to power.

 On April 11, 2014, Hu Jintao, the former General Secretary of the CCP who had stepped down for more than a year, visited Hu's former residence in Zhonghe Town, Liuyang, Hunan.
 He was accompanied by Xu Shousheng, Secretary of the Hunan Provincial Committee of the Chinese Communist Party, and other officials.
 Hu Jintao stayed there for an hour and bowed to the bronze statue of Hu.
 Such an event was strictly blocked in mainland China.
-Hu's son Hu Dehua said in an interview with Taiwanese media that Hu Jintao was just a civilian after he stepped down, and his visit to Hu's former residence had just been a personal act and therefore didn't represent the official position of the Chinese government.
+Hu's son Hu Dehua said in an interview with Taiwanese media that Hu Jintao was just a civilian after he stepped down, and his visit to Hu's former residence had just been a personal act and therefore did not represent the official position of the Chinese government.

 In November 2015, the CCP Central Committee arranged commemorative activities for the hundredth anniversary of the birth of Comrade Hu Yaobang.
 Xi and national leaders of the People's Republic of China personally attended the commemorative meeting on the 20th; Xi delivered a speech.